based2/KB/network/ip_filter.md

 block from any to 20.188.113.132
 # https://threatfox.abuse.ch/browse/malware/win.dcrat/
 block from any to 20.19.32.59
+# https://red.flag.domains/posts/2024-06-15/ ameli-information[.fr] (registrar: EPAG Domainservices GmbH)
+block from any to 20.19.35.99
 # US https://www.abuseipdb.com/check/
 block from any to 20.25.0.130
 # https://www.abuseipdb.com/check/